pavithpr89/holbertonschool-shell/init_files_variables_and_expansions/README.md

-task 2 :  Add /action to the PATH. task 3 : Create a script that counts the number of directories in the PATH task 4 : Create a script that lists environment variables. task 5 : Create a script that lists all local variables and environment variables, and functions
+task 2 :  Add /action to the PATH. task 3 : Create a script that counts the number of directories in the PATH task 4 : Create a script that lists environment variables. task 5 : Create a script that lists all local variables and environment variables, and functions ( doesnt work check ) task 6 : Create a script that creates a new local variable.